Jkaplan1123/cpp_class/Section 23 - (Enumerations) Notes (Temporary).md

 #### Using Scoped Enumerations

-- Using if and switch statements with scoped enumerations is idential to that of unscoped, ut with the additional requirment of specifying enumerator scopes.
+- Using if and switch statements with scoped enumerations is idential to that of unscoped, but with the additional requirment of specifying enumerator scopes.

 - Everything you do with unscoped enumeration, you can also do with scoped enumeration so long as you specify the scope of its enumerators